How does Prince William Water set rates?

 The volume of water used by industrial customers varies significantly from month to month and is usually seasonal.
 The annual average daily usage per ERU for industrial customers is lower than residential and commercial customers; however, the maximum daily water demand is much higher than that of residential and commercial customers.
 This is important because Prince William Water purchases water capacity and designs its water system based on daily demand.

 Prince William Water sets availability fees to recover the cost of expanding water and sewer systems required to serve new customers, together with the cost of development administration.
-Construction costs have increased significantly in recent years, necessitating the need for increases to availability fees.

 What is considered an affordable water and sewer bill?